-- A. Pyramids must follow Median Division "Stunts" and "Dismounts" rules and are allowed up to 2 high. - B. Top persons must receive primary support from a base. - Exception: See Median Division "Pyramid Release Moves". - C. Extended single leg (1 leg) stunts may not brace or be braced by any other single leg (1leg) extended stunts. - D. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.
-Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not. - Example: A shoulder sit walking under a prep is not allowed. - E. Twisting stunts and transitions to extended skills are allowed up to 1 twist, if connected to at least one bracer at prep level or below and at least one base.
+- A. Pyramids must follow Median Division "Stunts" and "Dismounts" rules and are allowed" up to 2 high. - B. Top persons must receive primary support from a base.
+Exception: See Median Division "Pyramid Release Moves". - C. Extended single leg (1 leg) stunts may not brace or be braced by any other single leg (1 leg) extended stunts. - D. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.

+Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.

+E. Twisting stunts and transitions to extended skills are allowed up to 1 twist, if connected to at least one (1) bracer at prep level or below and at least one (1) base.
 The connection to the bracer must be hand/arm to hand/arm.
-The hand/arm connection does not include the shoulder.
+The connection must be made prior to the initiation of the skill and must remain in contact throughout the skill.
+A hand/arm connection does not include the shoulder.

-F. Median Pyramids - Release Moves
+Pyramids - Release Moves